-The major competitors of our connectivity and value-added services are major telecommunications carriers like NTT Communications Corporation ("NTT Communications"), KDDI Corporation ("KDDI") and Japan Telecom Co., Ltd. ("Japan Telecom").
-Especially for Internet connectivity services, price competition is still severe and may increase.
+The major competitors of our connectivity and value-added services are major telecommunications carriers like NTT Communications Corporation ("NTT Communications") and KDDI Corporation ("KDDI").
+Price competition for Internet connectivity services is still severe and may increase.
 For value-added services, price competition may also increase.
 This competition may adversely affect our revenues and profitability and may make it difficult for us to retain existing customers or attract new customers.
 The major competitors of our systems integration business are systems integrators like IBM Japan, NEC Corporation, Fujitsu Limited, NTT Data Corporation and their affiliates.
 Our major competitors have the financial resources to reduce prices in an effort to gain market share.
 There is strong competition among systems integrators that may adversely affect our revenues and profitability.
 Even though Nippon Telegraph and Telephone Corporation ("NTT") and NTT Communications purchased shares of our company in September 2003, which resulted in the NTT Group becoming our largest shareholder, we plan to continue to operate our company separately and independently from the NTT Group, and will therefore continue to compete with the NTT Group.